abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 There are some **limitations** of creating a new entity and mapping it to a table of a depended module:

 * Your **custom properties must be nullable**.
 For example, `AppRole.Title` was nullable here.
 Otherwise, Identity module throws exception because it doesn't know and can not fill the Title when it inserts a new role to the database.
-* As a good practice, you should not update the properties defined by the module, especially if it requires a business logic.
-You typically manage your own properties.
+* As a good practice, you should not update the **properties defined by the module**, especially if it requires a business logic.
+You typically want to manage your own properties.

 ##### Alternative Approaches

-Instead of creating an entity to add a custom property, you can use the following approaches.
+Instead of creating a new entity class to add a custom property, you can use the following approaches.

 ###### Using the ExtraProperties